 In his book The Rapture Question, John F. Walvoord(1) sets forth fifty separate arguments that are intended to support the pre-tribulation rapture doctrine.
-My recent book The Rapture Question – An Unfiltered View successfully challenges four of the five pillars supporting the pre-tribulation rapture teaching, we should find that the ideas reflected within these fifty arguments, and built upon those five pillars, are equally challenged.
-Those questions covered in detail in the In addition, there are some duplicate questions whose wording is varied only slightly.
+My recent book The Rapture Question: An Unfiltered View successfully challenges four of the five pillars supporting the pre-tribulation rapture teaching, we should find that the ideas reflected within these fifty arguments, and built upon those five pillars, are equally challenged.
+In addition, there are some duplicate questions whose wording is varied only slightly.
 These will be noted throughout.

 1) While posttribulationism appeared as early as 2 Thessalonians 2, many in the early church believed in the imminence of the Lord’s return, which is an essential doctrine of pretribulationism.